marklogic/node-client-api/README.md

 The MarkLogic node.js Client API has not yet undergone performance or stress testing.
 The API should not be used in production in EA2.

-# Contributing

-We welcome contributions from the community.
-If you have a patch that you'd like us to consider, please send it to us in the form of a pull request.
-Before we can consider your request, you must provide a signed Contributor License Agreement (which can be found in [./etc/CLA.adoc]).